antononcube/Raku-Lingua-NumericWordForms/README-work.md

    - [ ] TODO How to implement / include a new language?
    - [ ] TODO How the random numbers test files were made?
    - [ ] TODO Profiling, limitations, alternatives.
+   - [ ] TODO Comparison with LLM-based conversions.

 5. [ ] TODO Full, consistent Persian numbers parsing.
    - Currently, Persian number parsing works only for numbers less than 101.